okelada/MSFS-LOD-Maker/README.md

     This should enable the multi-exporter to work in both 'Collections' or 'Objects' mode.<br>

-    >___Note that even if this addon supports nested IDs, the multi-exporter can have a hard time to group them properly.<br>
-    In general it's easier to work in 'collections' mode with your lod collections being direct children of the scene.<br>
-    Resetting multi-exporter filters might help.
-If everything fails, you will have to enable or disable them appropiately and assign minsizes manually.<br>___
   - An optional token can be inserted in the middle of the children's names, to help the multi-exporter recognize your lod groups.
+    >___Even if this addon supports nested IDs, the multi-exporter can have a hard time to group them properly.<br>If everything fails, you will have to enable or disable them appropiately and assign minsizes manually.<br>___
   - Ability to add/remove simple collision boxes to all objects or collections containing objects with one click.
 You can add your own ones to model irregular shapes.
-In that case make sure their name doesn't start with "Collision_Box" or they could be removed from the UI.<br>___Only SU4/SDK < 1.5.7 for now.
-Asobo gizmos have just been rewritten in SU5 (SDK > 164).___
+In that case make sure their name doesn't start with "Collision_Box" or they could be deleted by the addon.<br>___Only SU4/SDK <= 1.5.7 for now.
+Asobo gizmos have just been rewritten from scratch and are unusable as of SU5 beta (SDK 1.6.4).___

 - **Decimation**
   - There are two decimation passes available, shrinkwrap being possible only in the first one.